Coherent sheaves on the stack of Langlands parameters: The stack of arithmetic Langlands parameters

 We replace the local Weil group $W_F$ in \eqref{E: Locloc} by $W_{F,S}$ and define

-Let $\Loc_{{}^cG,F,S,r}=\Loc_{{}^cG,F,S,r}^{\Box}/\hat{G}_r$ be the restriction of \eqref{E: globstackSpfZl} to $\Spec\bZ/\ell^r$.
+Let $\Loc_{{}^cG,F,S,r}=\Loc_{{}^cG,F,S,r}^{\Box}/\hat{G}_r$ be the restriction of \eqref{E: globstackSpfZl} to $\on{Spec}\bZ/\ell^r$.
 Then $\Loc_{{}^cG,F,S,r}^{\Box}$ classifies, for every $\bZ/\ell^r$-algebra $A$, the space of continuous homomorphisms $\rho$ from $W_{F,S}$ to ${}^cG(A)$ such that $d\circ \rho=\chi$ (Lemma \ref{L: cont rho}).
-We can also extend \eqref{E: globstackSpfZl} to $\Spec\bZ_\ell$ using Definition \ref{D: sc rep}
+We can also extend \eqref{E: globstackSpfZl} to $\on{Spec}\bZ_\ell$ using Definition \ref{D: sc rep}

-\begin{rmk} Another definition of the stack of global Langlands parameters over $\bQ_\ell$ for function fields is recently proposed in \cite{AGK}.
-Their definition is different the one given above, but probably gives a stack isomorphic to the base change of our $\Loc_{{}^cG,F,S}$ to $\bQ_\ell$. \end{rmk}
+\begin{remark} Another definition of the stack of global Langlands parameters over $\bQ_\ell$ for function fields is recently proposed in \cite{AGK}.
+Their definition is different the one given above, but probably gives a stack isomorphic to the base change of our $\Loc_{{}^cG,F,S}$ to $\bQ_\ell$. \end{remark}

-Here is the main result of this subsection. \begin{thm} Assume that $\ell>2$.
+Here is the main result of this subsection. \begin{theorem} Assume that $\ell>2$.
 Then $\Loc_{{}^cG,F,S}$ is a quasi-smooth algebraic stack over $\bZ_\ell$.
 It decomposes as a disjoint union of its open and closed substacks